neondatabase/website/content/docs/get-started-with-neon/production-checklist.md

 postgres://alex:AbC123dEf@ep-cool-darkness-123456-pooler.us-east-2.aws.neon.tech/dbname?sslmode=require
 ```

-The `-poolerS` flag directs connections to a connection pooling port at the Neon proxy.
+The `-pooler` flag directs connections to a connection pooling port at the Neon proxy.
 Unless you have a specific reason to avoid connection pooling, we recommend using it in production.
-You can copy a pooled connection string for your database from the **Connection Details** widget on your project's **Dashboard** in the Neon Console.
+You can copy a pooled connection string for your database from the **Connectin Details** widget on your project's **Dashboard** in the Neon Console.
 Select the **Pooled connection** option.
 For more information, see [Connection pooling](/docs/connect/connection-pooling).

 ## Configure your history retention period